IBD: addressing the root causes of inflammation and gut dysfunction

 What is the difference between ulcerative colitis and Crohn’s disease?

-Both Crohn’s disease and ulcerative colitis are inflammatory conditions of the gastrointestinal tract.
+Both Crohn’s disease and ulcerative colitis are forms of IBD, but they affect the gut differently.

-Crohn’s disease can affect any part of the entire gastrointestinal tract from mouth to anus, and can involve the full thickness of the intestinal wall.
+• Crohn’s disease can affect any part of the digestive tract from the mouth to the anus and may involve the full thickness of the intestinal wall

 Is Crohn’s disease hereditary?